cmu-sei/foundry-docs/docs/topomojo/files.md

 ISOs can be attached to a VM in the challenge workspace **Templates** tab.
 See "Adding and editing templates" in the [Building a new Workspace](building-a-workspace.md) chapter of this guide.
 When an ISO is selected here, the ISO will be attached to the VM upon its deployment.

-ISOs can also be attached to VM in the workspace **Challenge** tab **Variant Detail**.
+ISOs can also be attached to a VM by using the workspace **Challenge** tab's **Variant Detail** function.
 This is called "dynamic ISO attachment" and gives you the ability to attach a variant-specific ISO file to a template.
 You *must* specify a target(s) here.
 See also "Variants" in the [Challenge tab](challenge.md) chapter of this guide.